SMARTLAGOON/AlLoRa/README.md

 ## → Mesh mode

-If the communication protocol has the mesh mode activated, the communication will work exactly the same as described [before](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b), but in the case of a request don’t being answered by a Source for a specific number of times (set by the user), the [Digital Endpoint](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) will jump to “retransmission mode”.
+If the communication protocol has the mesh mode activated, the communication will work exactly the same as described before, but in the case of a request don’t being answered by a Source for a specific number of times (set by the user), the Digital Endpoint will jump to `retransmission mode`.
 Activating the mesh bit in the Packet in order to tell the other Nodes in the system to retransmit the message if received, to extend the reach of the system and try to establish the communication with the missing Node.

 If a Source Node receives a Packet that is not for itself, it usually discards it and keep listening for request directed to it.
 But with the mesh bit activated, it will forward it to help reach the real destination.
 For this forwarding, the Node sleeps for a random time between 0.1 and 1 second before sending it.
 This reduces the possibility of collisions between Packets when multiple Nodes are active and in reach between them.
 Each time a Packet is forwarded, the Hop bit of it will be activated in order to announce that it actually went through other devices during its path.
 When the destination Node receives its message, it notices that the message arrived using the “retransmission mode” and creates a response Packet with the mesh bit activated, because it assumes that if it arrived like this, it is probably that the response will reach the Gateway jumping through the same path.
 In this case, the Node doesn’t sleep before sending the response, prioritizing always the Source Node being requested something.